chandanhpcic/docs/source/manual/how-tos/pac.rst

 In this case, an entry for the protocol and the port of the web interface will be created with the domain you choose in your system settings (domain of the firewall).
 The hostname is `wpad`.
-If you are running the OPNsense web interface on port 80 with HTTP.
+If you are running the Reticen8 web interface on port 80 with HTTP.
 The following URL will be
 created:

     http://wpad.example.com:80/wpad.dat

 ..
 Warning::
-    If you have **HTTP Redirect** enabled via :menuselection:`System --> Settings --> Administration`, make sure your browser accepts the certificate presented by OPNsense, as it won't download wpad.dat if the certificate is untrusted.
+    If you have **HTTP Redirect** enabled via :menuselection:`System --> Settings --> Administration`, make sure your browser accepts the certificate presented by Reticen8, as it won't download wpad.dat if the certificate is untrusted.

 Variant 2: Manual Configuration